kyma-project/cloud-manager/docs/contributor/architecture/README.md

 Cloud Manager has one central active component running in KCP that runs two sets of reconciliation loops - one for each API group.

-Cloud Manager reconcilers remotely reconcile the `cloud-resources.kyma-project.io` API group from SAP BTP, Kyma runtime into the low-level `cloud-control.kyma-project.io` API group in KCP.
+Cloud Resources reconcilers remotely reconcile the `cloud-resources.kyma-project.io` API group from SAP BTP, Kyma runtime into the low-level `cloud-control.kyma-project.io` API group in KCP.
 Internally, the reconciliation process is called the **SKR Loop**.

 Cloud Control reconcilers locally reconcile the `cloud-control.kyma-project.io` API group into the resources of a cloud provider - hyperscaler.
 Internally, the reconciliation process is called the **KCP Loop**.

 Both sets of reconcilers must also maintain the status of the resources they reconcile.
-This means that Cloud Control reconcilers observe the status of the Cloud Manager resources and project it into the status of the Cloud Control resources in KCP.
-At the same time, Cloud Manager reconcilers observe the status of the Cloud Control resources and project it into the status of the Cloud Manager resources in SKR.
+This means that Cloud Control reconcilers observe the status of the Cloud Resources resource group and project it into the status of the Cloud Control resources in KCP.
+At the same time, Cloud Resources reconcilers observe the status of the Cloud Control resources and project it into the status of the Cloud Control resource group in SKR.

 ![API and Reconcilers](./assets/api-and-reconcilers.drawio.png "API and Reconcilers")]